tylerharter/cs301-projects/fall18/p9/README.md

 python main.py read_all sample_data
 ```

-example of this code being run
+Example of this code being run:

 ```
 [